-For the Lost Creek PEA, in order to accurately reflect existing resources, all resources produced through September 30, 2015 (1,358,407 pounds) were subtracted from total Measured Resources from the HJ Horizon in MU1.
+For the Lost Creek PEA, in order to accurately reflect existing resources, all resources produced through September 30, 2015 (1,358,407 pounds) were subtracted from total Measured Resources from the HJ Horizon in Mine Unit 1 ("MU1").
 All the wells to support the originally-planned 13 header houses ("HHs") have been completed.
-Surface installations for HHs 1-1 through 1-12 have been installed and HHs 1-1 through 1-11 were operational as of October 15, 2015.
-Header house 12 was brought online in November.
-Construction of header house 13 is underway.
+HHs 1-1 through 1-11 were operational as of the effective date of the Lost Creek PEA, October 15, 2015.
+Subsequently, the last two of the originally-planned header houses were brought online (HH 1-12 (November 2015) and HH 1-13 (May 2016)).

-All monitor ring wells have been installed and pump-tested in MU2.
-As of October 15, 2015, the effective date for the Lost Creek PEA, 138 pattern wells have been piloted within HHs 2-1, 2-2 and 2-3 (at December 31, 2015, 179 pattern wells were piloted) Additionally, two applications for amendments to the license and permits have been submitted.
+All monitor ring wells have been installed and pump-tested in Mine Unit 2 ("MU2").
+As of October 15, 2015, the effective date for the Lost Creek PEA, 138 pattern wells have been piloted within HHs 2-1, 2-2 and 2-3.
+Additionally, two applications for amendments to the license and permits have been submitted.
 The two applications seek to authorize production in the KM Horizon within the Lost Creek Project and to authorize production in the HJ and KM Horizons within the EMT in the LC East Project.

-During 2015, 783,547 pounds of U_3O_8 were captured within the Lost Creek plant; 727,245 pounds U_3O_8 were packaged in drums; and 717,125 pounds U_3O_8 of drummed inventory were shipped from the Lost Creek processing plant to the converter.
-At December 31, inventory at the conversion facility was approximately 63,776 pounds U_3O_8 .
+During 2016, 538,004 pounds of $U_3O_8$ were captured within the Lost Creek plant; 561,094 pounds $U_3O_8$ were packaged in drums; and 579,179 pounds $U_3O_8$ of drummed inventory were shipped from the Lost Creek processing plant to the converter.
+At December 31, inventory at the conversion facility was approximately 84,689 pounds $U_3O_8$ .

-From production, Lost Creek sold 725,000 pounds U_3O_8 during calendar 2015 at an average price of US\$41.33 per pound.
-Total sales for 2015, including purchased U_3O_8 , was 925,000 pounds at an average price of US\$45.20 per pound.
-Contract sales were as expected (630,000 pounds at an average price of US\$49.42 per pound); however, spot sales were lower than expected (295,000 pounds at an average price of US\$36.18) due to the continuing low spot price environment.
+From production, Lost Creek sold 562,000 pounds $U_3O_8$ during calendar 2016 at an average price of \$39.49 per pound.
+After assigning two contract deliveries to a third-party trader as a part of our cash management strategy to offset sales which were rescheduled to the end of the year by one of our customers, contract sales were as expected (462,000 pounds at an average price of \$41.38 per pound); however, spot sales were lower than expected (100,000 pounds at an average price of \$30.75) due to the continuing low spot price environment.

-After more than two years of operations, the 2015 average plant head grade remained at 97 ppm despite having somewhat lower head grades for the fourth quarter.
-Head grade during December was 87 ppm, which was above the quarter's average grade of 85 ppm.
+After more than three years of operations, the 2016 average plant head grade remained at 58 ppm despite having somewhat lower head grades for the fourth quarter.
 The lower head grade during this period of operation, as well as varying month-to-month grades, is a typical result as the mine matures and older operating patterns remain in the flow regime while newer patterns are brought online.
-This maturation of mine is also demonstrated through the increasing average flowrates, with a 454 gpm (23.5%) increase quarter-over-quarter.